DU-University-Relations/du_events/tests/playwright/README.md

 # DU Core Profile Tests

-These are the tests for the DU Banners package.
+These are the tests for the DU Events package.

 ## Testing Docs